Medical school is intense, and it prepares you for a variety of careers.

 - Competition In the Residency Program: Some medical specialties are more competitive than others.
 The lesser the competition, the higher your chances of gaining placement in the training.

 - Your Temperament: According to a study conducted in a University in the United States, a group of surgeons and clinicians (internal medicine physicians) were analyzed based on their personality types.
 Certain temperaments were found to be more pronounced in Surgeons and less pronounced in Clinicians and vice versa.

 You can take the personality test derived from this research below.

-- Critical Thinkers Vs Action Takers: If you are observant enough, you will find that most surgeons get bored by too much talks, they are mostly interested in going to the theatre to remove the cause of a disease.
-On the other hand, clinicians are so much obsessed with paper works, critical thinking and ward rounds.
+- Critical Thinkers Vs Action Takers: If you are observant enough, you will find that most surgeons get bored by too many talks, they are mostly interested in going to the theatre to remove the cause of a disease.
+On the other hand, clinicians are so much obsessed with paper works, critical thinking, and ward rounds.
 You know which one resonates more with you.

 We want to conclude by stating that no specialty is better than the other.
 Although specialties of medicine require more work hours, some have higher pays, and some enjoy a better quality of life.

 But since medicine is mainly concerned with the management of patients, and all specialties play very important roles in this, then all are equally important.
 It is left for you to choose based on your own personal bias and reasons.